 ALL courses require the payment of a 20% deposit in order to secure your place.
 We cannot reserve a place or hold a seat open based on either a written or verbal confirmation of a wish to attend.
 All bookings are made on a strict ‘first-come-first-served’ basis.

 The remaining outstanding course fees must be paid in full no later than 4 weeks prior to the first day of the course(s) booked.

-If a booking is made less than 4 weeks before the start date then the full balance is due for payment immediately upon receipt of invoice.
+If a booking is made less than 4 weeks before the start date then the full balance is due for payment immediately upon receipt of the invoice.

 It is your right to cancel your booking at any time, and we ask you to do so both verbally by phone and in writing via email.
 We do however operate a fair policy for the return of course fees if your cancellation falls within certain time frames.